meta-llama/llama-recipes/recipes/quickstart/finetuning/LLM_finetuning_overview.md

 HF [PEFT](https://github.com/huggingface/peft) library provides an easy way of using these methods which we make use of here.
 Please read more [here](https://huggingface.co/blog/peft).

-For large models like Meta Llama 405B LoRA fine-tuning still requires a lot of memory.
-To decrease the amount of memory needed for fine-tuning we can apply quantization like 8bit or 4bit (QLoRA) quantization.

 ## 2. **Full/ Partial Parameter Fine-Tuning**

 Full parameter fine-tuning has its own advantages, in this method there are multiple strategies that can help: